 Besides its well-deserved reputation in the high-tech world, the city houses the headquarters of several Fortune 1000 companies, including L Brands and Nationwide Insurance.
 Columbus also is known for retail banking, insurance and real estate, and has emerged as a leading convention city.

 Modern-day Columbus continually earns top accolades from highly regarded sources.
 In 2013 Forbes magazine ranked Columbus as a Top Place for Business and in 2011 as one of the Top 15 Most Affordable Cities to Live; CIO Magazine named it one of the Top 7 Cities for Finding IT Jobs; and Bloomberg Businessweek awarded it the title of Economically Strongest Metro.

-Not to be ignored, the state of the fine arts in Columbus deserves equally high praise.
-The capital of Ohio offers an assortment of art-centered attractions, including the Billy Ireland Cartoon Library & Museum and the Columbus Museum of Art and the Wexner Center for the Arts.
-Other attractions combine art and nature.
+The state of the city's fine arts deserves equally high praise.
+Ohio's capital offers an assortment of art-centered attractions, including the Billy Ireland Cartoon Library & Museum and the Columbus Museum of Art and the Wexner Center for the Arts.
 The Franklin Park Conservatory and Botanical Gardens cleverly displays thousands of otherworldly glass pieces by artist Dale Chihuly in artfully presented gardens.
 And the Topiary Park in Old Deaf School Park interprets the 1884 oil painting “A Sunday Afternoon on the Island of La Grande Jatte” by Georges Seurat with larger-than-life topiary bushes snipped into the shapes of Parisians at leisure near the Seine River.